scanner docs insights pricing sign in

 OpenAI 'openai' api.openai.com Authorization: Bearer

-Anthropic 'anthropic' api.anthropic.com x-api-key
+Anthropic 'anthropic' api.anthropic.com x-api-key + anthropic-version

 Google AI 'google' generativelanguage.googleapis.com x-goog-api-key